arthurtira/simple-expense-tracker/README.md

 #### tracker-postgres (Database)

-PostgreSQL database contains only single schema with two tables - scrum and task table.
+PostgreSQL database contains only single schema with two tables - expenses and user_entity

 Like other parts of application Postgres database is containerized and the definition of its Docker container can be found in